lukepolson/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

 Default initialization of the modes handles running the `HangingProtocolService`

+## Hanging Protocol Instance Definition
+A hanging protocol has an id and/or a name as provided by the extension, and then a single protocol instance.
+The default id for a protocol is the extension id, plus the name if provided.
+Otherwise, a specific id can be specified.
+The 'default' name is used as the hanging protocol id when no other protocol applies.

+See the typescript definitions for more details on the structure.

 ## Custom Attribute
 In some situations, you might want to match based on a custom attribute and not the DICOM tags.
 For instance,